-It is famous for climbing for a long time, the ridges from the south being firstly climbed in 1935 while the western ridge, that was thought to be inaccessible to earlier climbers, was first climbed in 1948.
+It is known for its rock climbing opportunities; the ridges from the south being firstly climbed in 1935 while the western ridge, that was thought to be inaccessible to earlier climbers, was first climbed in 1948.

-Only since 2009 the mountain hosts the suspension bridge Salbitbrücke in its western face, which makes it possible to do a hike around it without the use of climbing gear.
-Of course it is still an exposed path and most people will take along a safety equipment to pass the bridge and the following ridge.
+In 2009 a high level suspension bridge (Salbitbrücke) was installed on its southern flank, making it possible to pass from the Salbithütte to the Voralphütte without the use of climbing gear.
+It is nevertheless an exposed path and most people will use via ferrata equipment to traverse the bridge and the following ridge.
 Such equipment can be hired at the nearby huts Voralphütte and Salbithütte of the Swiss Alpine Club.

 The nearest mountain hut is Salbitschijen-Biwak located 636m/2 086ft SW of the summit.